OlivierCC/spfx-custom-fields/README.md

 If you need more information about to develop SharePoint Framework client side web part, deploy and test it on your workbench station, you can consult the following tutorial: https://github.com/SharePoint/sp-dev-docs/wiki/Setup-SharePoint-Tenant

-## Known limitations

-This custom fields has the following limitations :
-* In Non-Reactive mode, the 'Apply' button of the web part properties is not automatically enabled when you're selecting a new date
-* This component only manage date and not the time also

 ##The MIT License (MIT)